 6. Bankruptcy or DRO Requests: Letter from a Debt Advice Specialist

 7. Moving Costs: New tenancy agreement, removal quotes

 8. Domestic Violence: Letter from a domestic violence support organisation

 9. Funeral Costs: Funeral bill, statement of remaining balance, and evidence of your application for the government’s Funeral Expenses Payment if you are eligible

 Fill out the application online and upload your supporting documents.
-If you are unable to upload your documents, you may send them via email or post.
+If you are unable to upload your documents, you may send them via email.
 You can begin the application and return to it later.

 If our form is not accessible due to a disability need, we encourage you to access help through a friend or agency (such as Citizens Advice).
 If you need further support, please contact email@example.com.

 We must receive all required documentation before we are able to assess an application.
 It takes 1-3 weeks to assess an application.
 We aim to have two rounds of assessments a month, near the 1st and 15th of each month.

 The Care Workers’ Charity will notify applicants via email regarding the outcome of their grant application and to collect banking details if necessary.

 Grant award payments are issued in one of three ways: